-There’s a lot that we could say here, but we need look no further than the Lord’s Supper to make the point clear.
-Paul rebuked the church for taking the Lord’s Supper in a way that slighted certain members who were present, thereby taking the meal in an unworthy manner (1 Corinthians 11:17-34).
+There’s a lot that we could say here.
+We need look no further than the Lord’s Supper to make the point clear.
+Paul rebuked the church for taking the Lord’s Supper in a way that slighted certain members who were present.
+So, it made taking the meal an unworthy manner (1 Corinthians 11:17-34).

 Note: the church could not be rebuked for disparaging certain persons in taking the Lord’s Supper together . . . unless they were actually together.
 Paul does not have a category for partaking in the Supper alone at home.
 If we are to partake in the Supper, and thus be obedient to our Lord’s command, then we must not forsake meeting together (see Hebrews 10:24).